The Mississippi Territory was organized from land ceded from Georgia and South Carolina.

 Bronze statues of former Mississippi senators Jefferson Davis and James Z. George, both by artist Augustus Lukeman, were unveiled at the Capitol as part of the National Statuary Hall Collection.
 The statue of Jefferson Davis currently resides in National Statuary Hall while the statue of James Z. George sits in the Capitol Visitor Center.

 Hubert D. Stephens of New Albany became chairman of the Senate Committee on Commerce (today's Committee on Commerce, Science, and Transportation), serving until 1935.

-Wall Doxey of Holly Springs became the only former senator to serve as sergeant at arms of the Senate.
-Doxey had been elected to the Senate on September 23, 1941, to fill the vacancy caused by the death of Mississippi Senator Pat Harrison and served from September 29, 1941 to January 3, 1943.
-Although he was unsuccessful in his bid for renomination in 1942, he returned to the Senate--this time, as the sergeant at arms, serving from 1943 to 1947.
+Wall Doxey of Holly Springs became the only former senator to serve as Senate sergeant at arms.
+Doxey had been elected to fill a vacancy in the Senate and served from September 29, 1941 to January 3, 1943, but he lost his bid for renomination in 1942.
+He served as Senate sergeant at arms from 1943 to 1947.